-Four Great Large Dog Breeds With Long Life Expectancy
+Four Great, Large Dog Breeds With a Long Life Expectancy

 The dog breeds with the longest life expectancies are all small breeds.

 There are a lot of theories about why this is, some of them quite stupid.
 (The biggest study that I know of, conducted in Europe and including data from 50,000 dogs, came to the conclusion that big dogs die younger because they age faster.)

 It does not even make a lot of sense, since in the wild large animals tend to live a lot longer than small animals.
 Elephants live longer than mice, and blue whales live longer than bottlenose dolphins.

 Among dogs, though, the big breeds have to grow really fast.
 That may be one reason that they die so young.

 There are a few large dog breeds that have good life spans, but even they are not exceptional.
 If lifespan is important to you and you are not interested in one of the small dog breeds, here are the large dog breeds most likely to live a long time: